tommise/QuizTrainer/documentation/architecture.md

 - Rehearse
 - Statistics

-_As of now, login and statistics scenes have not been initialized._
+_As of now, statistics scene has not been initialized._

 Each of the view has their own Scene-object.
 Structurality of user interface can be viewed from [quiztrainer.ui.UserInterface](https://github.com/tommise/ot-harjoitustyo/blob/master/QuizTrainer/src/main/java/quiztrainer/ui/UserInterface.java).